-3 Basis of Valuation
+3.0 Basis of Valuation

-3.1 It should be recognised by valuers that the essence of the valuation scheme is based on the hypothetical achievable turnover.
-The scheme is designed to enable valuers to ascertain "the rent at which the lands and heritages might reasonably be expected to let from year to year" on the statutory terms, by identifying a relationship between rents and turnovers which can then be used to arrive at Net Annual Value.

-- 3.2 This Practice Note recommends a comparative principle valuation, applying a percentage to the hypothetical achievable turnover.
-However the subjects covered by this Practice Note are extremely diverse and therefore other valuations approaches may be more appropriate dependant on the individual circumstances.
+- 3.1 It should be recognised that the essence of the valuation scheme is based on the hypothetical achievable turnover (HAT).
+The scheme is designed to ascertain "the rent at which the lands and heritages might reasonably be expected to let from year to year" on the statutory terms, by identifying a relationship between rents and turnovers which can then be used to arrive at Net Annual Value. - 3.2 This Practice Note recommends a comparative principle valuation, applying apercentage to the hypothetical achievable turnover.
+However the subjects covered by this Practice Note are extremely diverse and other valuation approaches may be more appropriate dependent on the individual circumstances.
 Where available, local comparable rental evidence should be considered, but in its absence the percentage to be applied to turnover at section 6.2 is recommended.
-This should be applied to the adjusted "hypothetical achievable turnover" which excludes VAT and is calculated on a gross of outgoings basis. - 3.3 Businesses built around Exclusive Use Venues tend to focus on providing bespoke services to their clients, and as such often incorporate a range of income streams.
-Incomes, which are derived from the property and are receivable by the operator, must all form part of the hypothetical achievable turnover.
-In addition to the rental of function accommodation, these may include: commission from caterers and suppliers, accommodation, classes and lectures, outdoor activities (riding, quad bikes, shooting, archery, fishing etc.), advertising or promotional royalties, however this list cannot be exhaustive. - 3.4 Where the valuer is attempting to determine if an Exclusive Use Venue entry should be made in the Valuation Roll, the level of turnover being generated by the operation may form a useful criterion in reaching that decision.
+This should be applied to the adjusted "hypothetical achievable turnover" which excludes VAT and is calculated on a gross of outgoings basis. - 3.3 The turnover adopted should represent the annual amount considered to be the hypothetical achievable turnover in the year to 1 April 2022, having regard to the physical nature of the property and its location as at 15 March 2023, on the assumption that the premises will be operated by a competent operator seeking to maximise profits.

+Turnover for the full financial years 2020 / 2021 and 2021 / 2022 together with a small portion from 20 March 2020 will have been impacted by enforced closure or restricted operating capacity due to the Covid-19 pandemic.
+Consideration of turnover in these periods should be treated with caution.
+Furthermore, the adjustment of any part year during that period to arrive at a pro rata HAT is also to be treated with caution as it may not provide a true indication of the HAT at the valuation date.

+In circumstances where any available turnover relating to the period leading up to the valuation date is deemed to be insufficient for the determination of HAT, consideration may be given to the closest reliable turnover prior to 20 March 2020 as a starting point.
+Having established the likely pre Covid-19 HAT further adjustments may be necessary to arrive at an appropriate level of turnover on 1 April 2022 taking account of the prevailing circumstances and beneficial use that could have been achieved at the property on that date.

+3.4 In order to determine if an Exclusive Use Venue entry should be made in the Valuation Roll, the level of turnover being generatedby the operation may form a useful criterion in reaching that decision.

-4 Rental Analysis
+4.0 Rental Analysis